prestontasoff/ESPM_112L_24/Week_6/Week_6_Walkthrough.md

 Now for the really cool bit.
 We're going to use DAStool to integrate the results from all three binning methods into a single set of high-quality bins.
 Here's what you need to do:

-- get all your scaffold2bin files in a directory.
+- Get all your scaffold2bin files in a directory.
 Doesn't much matter what you call them, but make sure they're in the same folder.

+- Choose a basename: all the output files from DASTool are going to start with this, so make sure it's something easily recognizable and distinct from the files you already have in your directory.
+This is specified by the `-o` option in DASTool.

+- Run a simple command to pull up the help menu: `/opt/bin/bio/dastool/DAS_Tool -h`.
+Look over the options.
+You're not required to use the options that I provide to you when you're running these commands.
+Do some seem useful?
+Do some seem like a bad idea?
+Try some different options out! (`-create_plots` won't work for now since we don't have R installed on the cluster.
+That'll be fixed by next week.)

+Finally, now you're ready to run DASTool.
+Here's an example command:

+`/opt/bin/bio/dastool/DAS_Tool -i S3_010_000X1_maxbin.scaffolds2bin.tsv,S3_010_000X1_ESOMbins.scaffold2bin.tsv,S3_010_000X1.scaffolds_to_bin.tsv -c S3_010_000X1_scaffold_min1000.fasta -o baby10_dastool_test -t 3 --write_bins 1`

+See how I have a comma-separated list containing the filenames for each of my three scaffold2bin files?
+You're going to need to do that.
+(DON'T copy the ones I put in above!
+They're for baby 10, which I use to test the labs before class.
+None of you are using baby 10.)

+Make sure you're only using 3 threads! (`-t 3`) We don't have enough resources for you to do any more than that.

+Now you've got a new scaffolds2bin file- `\[basename]\_DAStool\_scaffolds2bin.txt`.

+---